jamesccupps/jamesccupps.github.io/PROTOCOL.md

 Mode C is **not** uniquely supervisor-initiated.
 Both directions exist: supervisor→panel (schedule ops) and panel→supervisor (reads, alarm reports).

-**Implementation requirement**: a dispatcher that only handles `0x33`/`0x34` will silently drop every byte of a Mode C-headless session.
-A robust dispatcher must accept opcode payloads inside `0x2E` and `0x2F` whenever the first two bytes after the routing header are not `0x46 0x40`.
+A dispatcher that only handles `0x33`/`0x34` will silently drop every byte of a Mode-C-headless session.
+A correct dispatcher accepts opcode payloads inside `0x2E` and `0x2F` whenever the first two bytes after the routing header are not `0x46 0x40`.
 The marker selector is:

 - First 2 bytes after routing header == `0x46 0x40` → IdentifyBlock (Mode A/B initial frame, Mode-C-with-handshake initial frame, or mid-session identity refresh)
 - Otherwise → operational opcode (treat the 2 bytes as a wire opcode)